aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-authorizers-alpha/README.md

 ## HTTP APIs

-Access control for Http Apis is managed by restricting which routes can be invoked via.
+Access control for Http APIs is managed by restricting which routes can be invoked via.

-Authorizers and scopes can either be applied to the api, or specifically for each route.
+Authorizers and scopes can either be applied to the API, or specifically for each route.

 ### Default Authorization